jperkel/parse_command_line/README.md

 Note that not all registered arguments must be provided on the command line.
 The default parameter passed to `reg_argument()` preloads the default.
 Thus, you could have an argument whose default value is FALSE.
 When `parse_command_line()` is called, the variable will be set to FALSE, unless it is included in the command line, in which case it will be TRUE.

 When registering arguments, you must indicate the type of value you expect to receive.
 Valid parameter types are `argsType$TypeBool` for Boolean values; `argsType$TypeValue` for arguments of type `--outfile=file`, `--outfile file`, and `-o file`; and `argsType$TypeMultiVal` for parameters where multiple values can be supplied, such as keywords: `-k key1 -k key2`.
 Also allowed are `argsType$TypeMetered` for parameters whose value increments each time the argument is used.
-Thus `-v -v -v` would result in a value of 3.
+Thus `-v -v -v` would return a value of 3.

 If `argsType$TypeBool` is used, using the argument flips the default Boolean value.
 So for instance, if you call `reg_argument("--plot","-p","plot",FALSE,argsType$TypeBool,'plot output')`, the default value of `plot` will be `FALSE`.
 If `--plot` is included in the argument list it will be set to `TRUE`.
 Arguments of the form `--plot=TRUE` are also allowed.